rachaellam/DSI-workshop-repo/assignment-2/CWamala/README.md

-# Assignment 1 (Unix and Data) of the Data Science Foundations Course
+# Assignment 2 (Git and GitHub) of the Data Science Foundations Course

 ## Description
 This repository contains all of the files and documentation developed as part of Assignment 1 of the Data Science Foundations course.